-As conservator of the Enterprises, FHFA has a responsibility to the U.S. taxpayers, the largest shareholders in the Enterprises, and is charged with ensuring that the Enterprises achieve their statutory purpose.
+As conservator of the Enterprises, FHFA has a responsibility to U.S. taxpayers, the largest shareholders in the Enterprises, and is charged with ensuring that the Enterprises achieve their statutory purpose.
 FHFA has delegated revocable authority for many matters, both large and small, to the Enterprises pursuant to its powers under HERA to take actions "necessary to put [Fannie Mae and Freddie Mac] in a sound and solvent condition" and "appropriate to carry on the business of [Fannie Mae and Freddie Mac]" and "preserve and conserve" their assets.
-Since 2008, FHFA has issued more than 262 conservatorship directives, as of December 31, 2017, in which it instructs the Enterprises to take certain actions, most of which relate to delegated responsibilities.
+13 Since 2008, FHFA has issued more than 300 conservatorship directives in which it instructs the Enterprises to take certain actions, most of which relate to delegated responsibilities.